About This Course

 See Requirements for full details.

 There are no formal written examinations; all work is evaluated on a continuous assessment basis.
-This incorporates a range of learning techniques including essays, fieldtrip/fieldwork reports, literature/sources review, document study, oral presentation, and research project.
+This incorporates a range of learning techniques including essays, fieldtrip/fieldwork reports, literature/sources review, document study, oral presentation, poster presentations and a research project.

 Who teaches this course?

-Staff from the School of History, Department of Folklore and Ethnology, Department of Early and Medieval Irish, Department of Geography, and Adult and Continuing Education.
+Staff from the School of History, Department of Folklore and Ethnology, Department of Early and Medieval Irish, Department of Archaeology, Department of Geography, and Adult and Continuing Education.

 Why Choose This Course